 · By credit card (an additional 2.9% fee will be charged)

 · By wire transfer.
 For instructions, please email [email protected]

 We Invite You to Auction!

-Consignments are currently being accepted.
-We invite you to contact us for a complimentary auction appraisal.
+Consignments are currently being accepted for future auctions.
+We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.

 For information, please contact:

 Furniture and Decorative Arts: David A. Gallager, 212-427-4141, ext.
 271, or [email protected]

 Paintings: Bill Fiddler, 212-427-4141, ext.
 249, or [email protected]

 Silver: Todd Sell, 212-427-4141, ext.
 269, or [email protected]